oceanprotocol-archive/dev-ocean/doc/devops/keeper-setup.md

 This guide started out as a guide to setting up and running a keeper node in the Nile Testnet.
 Its scope expanded to include other networks, including the Duero Testnet and production networks.
 Production networks have higher security requirements.

-A keeper node is basically a computer running [Parity Ethereum](https://www.parity.io/ethereum/), configured to be part of a particular Ethereum network: one where the Ocean Protocol keeper contracts have been (or will be) deployed.
-In particular, this guide is about how to set up an _authority node_ (not a user/non-authority node, not a secret store node) in a [Parity Proof of Authority (PoA) network](https://wiki.parity.io/Proof-of-Authority-Chains).
+A keeper node is basically a computer running [Parity Ethereum](https://www.parity.io/ethereum/), configured to be part of a particular [Proof-of-Authority (PoA)](https://wiki.parity.io/Proof-of-Authority-Chains) Ethereum network: one where the Ocean Protocol keeper contracts have been (or will be) deployed.

-If you want to set up a user/non-authority node, then one option is to use [Barge](https://github.com/oceanprotocol/barge).
-It always sets up a local user/non-authority node and connects it to the Ethereum network you want to interact with.
+In particular, this guide is about how to set up an _authority node_ (not a user/non-authority node, not a secret store node).
+Below we say more about the types of nodes and what they do.

 Note: Parity Ethereum is sometimes called just "Parity."
 Parity is also the name of the company behind Parity Ethereum, but the context should make it clear what is meant.